tevador/RandomX/doc/specs.md

 #### 4.5.5 Dataset offset

-The `datasetOffset` is calculated by bitwise AND of quadword 13 and the value `RANDOMX_DATASET_EXTRA_SIZE / 64`.
+The `datasetOffset` is calculated as the remainder of dividing quadword 13 by `RANDOMX_DATASET_EXTRA_SIZE / 64 + 1`.
 The result is multiplied by `64`.
 This offset is used when reading values from the Dataset.

 #### 4.5.6 Group E register masks